Rickaym/pyforge/README.rst

 What's been done?
 ------------------
-1. Class Loading
-2. Hands-free Python to java integration
-3. Mod Annotations

-**What needs to be done?**
+☑ Proof of concept has been tested and proven working ☑ Recursive PyObject Loading - Gets the mod class using a supplier ☑ Single Decorator to handle complete Java to Python integration ☑ Mod Decorator
+☐ Improved PyObject Loading
+☐ Mod Capability Testing
-1. Customized build.gradle and properties
+☐ Rewrite build.gradle and properties
-2. Interpolation with core Forge mechanisms if it is at all possible
+☐ Interpolation with core Forge mechanisms
-3. Concept demonstration has multiple problems with Jython rather than the integration itself

 Contribution and Beta Testing
 =================================

 Contributions are most certainly welcome!
-To contribute on this project, you must read `docs <https://github.com/Rickaym/pyminecraft/tree/main/docs/contributions.rst>`_ and all the information provided at your disposal in the docs folder.
+To contribute on this project, you must read `docs <https://github.com/Rickaym/pyminecraft/tree/main.jython.rickaym.main/docs/contributions.rst>`_ and all the information provided at your disposal in the docs folder.

 Contact me at `Neo#1844` through discord or join `this <https://discord.gg/UmnzdPgn6g>`_.
 B)